josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 > Note:
 >
-> Godot initializes non-static variables every time you create an instance,
+> Xogot initializes non-static variables every time you create an instance,
 > and this includes arrays and dictionaries.
 This is in the spirit of thread safety,
 > since scripts can be initialized in separate threads without the user knowing.
 >

 > Warning:
 >
-> The Godot editor will hide these custom classes with names that begin with the prefix
+> The editor will hide these custom classes with names that begin with the prefix
 > "Editor" in the 'Create New Node' or 'Create New Scene' dialog windows.
 The classes
 > are available for instantiation at runtime via their class names, but are
 > automatically hidden by the editor windows along with the built-in editor nodes used
-> by the Godot editor.
+> by the editor.
 >

 ### Abstract classes and methods